 What are Snickerdoodles?

-A snickerdoodle is a crinkly cookie topped with cinnamon sugar.
+A snickerdoodle is a chewy, crinkly, sugar cookie topped with cinnamon sugar.
 They have a tangy flavor due to the addition of cream of tartar.

-They're delicious all year long, but I especially love snickerdoodles in the fall and winter!
+They're delicious all year long, but I especially love snickerdoodles in the fall and winter months!

 Ingredient Notes

-You just need a few simple ingredients to make these chewy brown butter snickerdoodles!
+You just need a few simple ingredients to make these chewy brown butter snickerdoodle cookies!

-- Brown Butter - My favorite ingredient of all time is brown butter!!
+Brown butter - My favorite ingredient of all time is brown butter!!
 Brown butter is just unsalted butter that has been melted and gently cooked to bring out a toasty, nutty flavor.
+Best of all, brown butter pairs beautifully with cinnamon!
 If you've never made brown butter before, you can check out this post with all my tips for how to make brown butter!

 How to Make Snickerdoodles

-Using a stand or hand mixer, cream together the brown butter, granulated sugar, and brown sugar until smooth and creamy.
+Using a stand or hand mixer, cream together the brown butter, brown sugar, granulated sugar, and vanilla bean paste until smooth and creamy.

 Add in the flour, cinnamon, cream of tartar, baking soda, and salt and mix until thoroughly combined.
 The dough should be wet and sticky.

-Cover the dough and chill in the fridge overnight (minimum of 2 hours if you just can't wait).
+Cover the dough balls and chill in the fridge overnight for best results.
+If you absolutely can't wait, just chill it for at least 2 hours.

 Preheat your oven to 350°F and line a light colored baking sheet with parchment paper.